 Alcohol addiction is tough, but the road to recovery is even worse.
 However, with enough perseverance and the right support, the rewards following that addiction can change your life.
 Which is why a few years ago, Kenny D decided to change his life for the better.
 The 37-year-old Engineer decided to completely quit drinking.

 To help others, he tracked the progress he made to show how much alcohol affects your life.
 Using Reddit as his outlet, he decided to post a side by side picture of his transformation over the years.
 This past week, the railroad conductor celebrated his third year of sobriety.

 He started taking a side by side pictures almost as soon as he decided to get sober.
-He took one 24 hours in, then a month later when he earned his first sobriety coin.
+He took one for the first time 24 hours in, then a month later when he earned his first sobriety coin.
 Once he hit one year sober, he posted the first photo side by side to the newest one and called it, the “progression of sobriety”.
-He approached his recovery one day at a time and took a selfie every time he earned a coin.
+He approached his recovery one day at a time and took a selfie every time he earned a sobriety chip.

 Congrats to Kenny for kicking his demons and taking total control of his life!
 3 years down, many to go!

 Editor’s note: This article was originally published on November 6, 2019.